jedahan/kickstarter/readme.md

 # ksr - commandline kickstarter

-ksr is a mini kickstarter platform for the commandline. to install:
+ksr is a mini kickstarter platform for the commandline

     pip3 install ksr
+    ksr --help

+## Help

 You can use `ksr --help` for a quick reference of all the commands, or `ksr command --help` for more details about a particular command.
+Do not hesitate to [create a github issue](https://github.com/jedahan/kickstarter/issues) if anything is unclear.

+## Installation

+`ksr` is in the python package repositories, so `pip install ksr` should get you the latest stable release.

 If you are in bash, you can activate shell completion with `eval "$(_KSR_COMPLETE=source ksr)"`

-## Installation and Testing
+## Testing and Development

-To install ksr system/virtualenv-wide `pip install .`

-To use without installing: `alias ksr=$PWD/bin/ksr`

-The tests require [assert.sh](https://github.com/dansoton/assert.sh), which can be installed with `git submodule update --init --recursive`
+The tests require [assert.sh](https://github.com/dansoton/assert.sh), which are included as a submodule, and can be installed with `git submodule update --init --recursive`

-Run the tests via `./tests.sh`

-This has only been tested on python 3.5 on osx.
+Run the tests via `./tests.sh`. `ksr` has only been tested on python 3.5 on osx.

+If you'd like to contribute, thanks!
+To install the modifiable source code directly, try `pip install -e .`

 ## Quick Reference